-The United States Attorney's Office for the District of Maryland is headed by Acting United States Attorney Erek L. Barron.
+The United States Attorney’s Office for the District of Maryland is headed by United States Attorney Erek L. Barron.
 The Office is led by United States Attorney Barron, First Assistant United States Attorney Phil Selden, Executive Assistant United States Attorney Ayn Ducao and Counsel Steve Schenning.
-The Office Case Matter Divisions are comprised of Assistant United States Attorneys and 80 support personnel that includes the Civil, Criminal and Administrative Divisions.
+The Office Case Matter Divisions are comprised of Assistant United States Attorneys and support personnel that includes members of the Appellate, Civil, Criminal Divisions.

-The Civil Division, based in Baltimore, defends agencies of the United States when sued in court, prosecutes affirmative civil enforcement activities in a variety of fraud matters and collects debts owed to the United States.
-Approximately 14 Civil Division Assistant U.S. Attorneys represent the interests of the United States in litigation involving the United States in federal and state courts in Maryland.
+The Civil Division, based in Baltimore, defends agencies of the United States when sued in court, prosecutes affirmative civil matters to enforce federal law and collects debts owed to the United States.
+Civil Division Assistant U.S. Attorneys represent the interests of the United States in litigation involving the United States in federal and state courts in Maryland.
 Civil litigation encompasses many subject matters, including administrative, bankruptcy, civil rights, commercial, constitutional, employment, environmental, fraud, immigration, tax and tort matters.
 In fiscal year 2020, the Division collected $19,685,099.09 in civil actions.

-The Civil Division is supervised by Assistant U.S. Attorney Thomas Corcoran with assistance from his deputy Assistant U.S. Attorney Neil White.
-They can be reached at 410-209-4800.
+The Civil Division is supervised by Chief Assistant United States Attorney Thomas Corcoran with assistance from Deputy Chief Assistant United States Attorney Tarra Deshields.
+They can be reached by calling 410-209-4800.

-The Criminal Division includes 61 prosecutors in the Northern Division in Baltimore and 23 prosecutors in the Southern Division in Greenbelt.
-In the fiscal year 2012, the District of Maryland collected $10,889,306 in criminal debts owed to the U.S. government and to federal crime victims, including restitution, criminal fines and felony assessments.
-Assistant U.S. Attorney Michael Hanlon supervises the Criminal Division and he can be reached at 410-209-4800.
-Deputy Criminal Chief Clinton Fuchs can be reached at 410-209-4800.
+The Criminal Division includes prosecutors in the Northern Division in Baltimore and prosecutors in the Southern Division in Greenbelt.
+In fiscal year 2020, the District of Maryland collected criminal debts owed to the United States government and to federal crime victims, including restitution, criminal fines and felony assessments.
+Assistant United States Attorney Michael Hanlon serves as the Chief of the Criminal Division, and he can be reached by calling 410-209-4800.
+Deputy Criminal Chief Clinton Fuchs can be reached by calling 410-209-4800.

 Violent Crime and Gangs Section

-The Violent Crime and Gangs Section investigates and prosecutes violations of the federal firearms laws and other types of violent crime, including carjackings, commercial robberies and murder.
+The Violent Crime and Gangs Section investigates and prosecutes violations of the federal firearms laws and other types of violent crime, including, murder, carjackings and commercial Hobbs Act robberies.